samelliott89/Airport-to-the-Door/README.md

-# PhoneGap ShiftsApp
+# PhoneGap AirportTTDoor

-This is the ShiftsApp as a (mostly) cross-platform PhoneGap app, using OnsenUI for UI niceness.
+This is the AirportTTDoor as a (mostly) cross-platform PhoneGap app, using OnsenUI for UI niceness.

 ## Getting started